DATEDIF Function

 Example 3 - Leftover Months After Full Years

-This is useful when you want to write a result like "5 years, 3 months" instead of just total months.
+This is useful when you want a result like "5 years, 3 months" instead of one long month count.

 Check Answer